gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

      - |:heavy_check_mark:|
      - |:heavy_check_mark:|

-In the case where a given group of commands is not supported, a `NotImplementedError` will be returned when the relevant property is accessed.
+In the case where a given group of messages is not supported, a `NotImplementedError` will be returned when the relevant property is accessed.

 All messages are one of two types:

-- Performing synchronous :ref:`data operations<Synchronous Data Operations>` to send a command and receive a GoPro Response
+- Performing synchronous :ref:`data operations<Synchronous Data Operations>` to send a message and receive a GoPro Response
 - Registering for :ref:`asynchronous push notifications<Asynchronous Push Notifications>` and getting these after they are enqueued

 Both of these patterns will be expanded upon below.
-But first, a note on selecting parameters for use with commands...
+But first, a note on selecting parameters for use with messages...

 Selecting Parameters
 --------------------

-Whenever a parameter is required for a command, it will be type-hinted in the method definition as either a basic Python type or an Enum from the :ref:`Params<parameters>` module.
+Whenever a parameter is required for a message, it will be type-hinted in the method definition as either a standard Python type or an Enum from the :ref:`Params<parameters>` module.

 Here is a full example for clarity: